Snoop Dogg: Personal life

-Since the start of his career, Snoop has been an avowed cannabis smoker, making it one of the trademarks of his image.
-In 2002, he announced he was giving up cannabis for good; that did not last long (a situation famously referenced in the 2004 Adam Sandler film 50 First Dates) and in 2013, he claimed to be smoking approximately 80 cannabis blunts a day.
-He has been certified for medical cannabis in California to treat migraines since at least 2007.

-Snoop claimed in a 2006 interview with Rolling Stone magazine that unlike other hip hop artists who had superficially adopted the pimp persona, he was an actual professional pimp in 2003 and 2004, saying, "That shit was my natural calling and once I got involved with it, it became fun.
+Snoop Dogg claimed in a 2006 interview with Rolling Stone magazine that unlike other hip hop artists who had superficially adopted the pimp persona, he was an actual professional pimp in 2003 and 2004, saying, "That shit was my natural calling and once I got involved with it, it became fun.
 It was like shootin' layups for me.
-I was makin' 'em every time."
+I was makin' 'em every time".

 On October 24, 2021, Snoop's mother, Beverly Tate, died.

+On August 24, 2023, Boldy James revealed that he is related to Snoop Dogg through word of his family.

+On February 16, 2024, Snoop's brother, Bing Worthington, died at the age of 44.

 Sports

-Snoop is an avid sports fan, including hometown teams Los Angeles Dodgers, Los Angeles Lakers, and USC Trojans, as well as the Pittsburgh Steelers.
+Snoop Dogg is an avid sports fan, including hometown teams Los Angeles Dodgers, Los Angeles Lakers, and USC Trojans, as well as the Pittsburgh Steelers.
 He has stated that he began following the Steelers in the 1970s while watching the team with his grandfather.
 He is also a fan of the Las Vegas Raiders, Los Angeles Rams, and Dallas Cowboys, often wearing a No. 5 jersey, and has been seen at Raiders training camps.
 He has shown affection for the New England Patriots, having been seen performing at Gillette Stadium.
 He is an avid ice hockey fan, sporting jerseys from the NHL's Los Angeles Kings, Pittsburgh Penguins, Toronto Maple Leafs, and the Boston Bruins as well at the AHL's Springfield Indians in his 1994 music video "Gin and Juice".

-Snoop has been seen attending Los Angeles Kings games.
-On his reality show Snoop Dogg's Father Hood, Snoop and his family received hockey lessons from the Anaheim Ducks, then returned to the Honda Center to cheer on the Ducks against the Vancouver Canucks in the episode "Snow in da Hood".
-Snoop appeared in the video game NHL 20 as both a guest commentator and a playable character in the "World of Chel" game mode.
+Snoop Dogg has frequented Los Angeles Kings games.
+On his reality show Snoop Dogg's Father Hood, Snoop Dogg and his family received hockey lessons from the Anaheim Ducks, then returned to the Honda Center to cheer on the Ducks against the Vancouver Canucks in the episode "Snow in da Hood".
+He appeared in the video game NHL 20 as both a guest commentator and a playable character in the "World of Chel" game mode.

-Snoop is a certified football coach and has been head coach of his son Cordell's youth football teams.
+Snoop Dogg is a certified football coach, and served as head coach of his son Cordell's youth football teams.
 Cordell played wide receiver and defensive back at Bishop Gorman High School in Las Vegas, Nevada, Cordell played on the 2014 state championship team, and received football scholarship offers from Southern California, UCLA, Washington, Cal, Oregon State, Duke, and Notre Dame.
 Cordell committed and signed a letter of intent to play for UCLA on February 4, 2015.
 On August 14, 2015, UCLA announced that Cordell had left the UCLA football team "to pursue other passions in his life".